|Nutrition Facts (per serving)|

 Once boiling, add the peeled and diced turnips.
 Cook until fork tender, about 20 to 30 minutes.

 Drain the turnips and place them back into the pot.
 Add the butter, sugar, and pepper, and season with salt to taste.

 Using a potato masher, mash the turnips with the butter and seasonings until it reaches your desired consistency.
 Taste and adjust the seasonings as needed.

 Serve hot and enjoy.

 - The turnips you select can have a big impact on the flavor of this dish, as turnips are known to have a peppery bite.
 If you want a soft, delicate flavor, choose small, young turnips.
 The older and larger the turnip, the more flavorful it will be.
 Cooking does mellow the flavor considerably, but you'll still notice the difference.

 - A variety of herbs and spices can be added to the mashed turnips.
-Try a couple of tablespoons of finely chopped sage or rosemary, a clove or two of roasted or sautéed garlic, or a pinch of paprika or ground ginger.
+Try a tablespoon of finely chopped sage or rosemary, a clove or two of roasted or sautéed garlic, or a pinch of paprika or ground ginger.

 - If your turnips came with the greens, don't throw them away.
 Rinse and finely chop them and add them in while mashing.
 Or turn them into their own turnip green side dish.

 - For creamier and slightly tart mashed turnips, add a heaping tablespoon of sour cream or plain Greek yogurt with the butter.

 - Add other root vegetables such as carrots, potatoes, rutabagas, or parsnips to the boiling water if you like.
 Make sure all of the vegetables are very tender before draining.